canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 The color variable `$color-navigation-background` has been removed, please use the default light and dark themed navigation patterns.

-## Text element max-width

-Max-widths should not be based on font-size.
-Any legacy classes, placeholders, or mixins that used a font-size based max-width setting will be removed.
-Use `$max-width--default` instead.

-List of removed max width features includes: `max-width--p` and `%measure--p` placeholders, `.measure--p` class name, and `vf-b-typography-max-widths`, `p-max-width`, `heading-max-width--short`, `heading-max-width--long`, `p-max-width--long` mixins.

-## Grid modifications

-Unnecessary mixin `vf-p-grid-modifications` will be removed.
-Any references to it can be removed from code.

-## Slider

-Adding `.p-slider` class to style `<input type='range'>` is optional, so this class name can be safely removed from HTML if it's used solely to style range inputs.
-Classes `.p-slider__wrapper` and `.p-slider__input` are still used when building [slider with text input](/docs/patterns/slider) combo.

-## Hidden cell in expanding table

-Using `.u-hide` utility inside expanding table to hide table heading placeholder is not recommended.
-Use [the recommended ARIA attribute](/docs/base/tables#expanding) (`aria-hidden="true"`) instead.

-## Grid

-### Column classes

-Use of `.col` classes outside of `.row` is deprecated.
-If you use `.col-X` class names outside of `.row` or your custom styling depends on specificity of `.col-X` class name you will need to review and update your styles accordingly.

-### Column layout change

-Previously, the grid layout would switch from 6 to 12 columns wide at the medium breakpoint.
-This has been changed so that the switch happens at the large breakpoint instead.
-We recommend visually checking your layouts at each breakpoint for any adverse effects this change may cause.

-## Tables

-We renamed and deprecated `p-table-expanding` and `p-table-expanding__panel`.
-Use `p-table--expanding` and `p-table__expanding-panel` instead.

-We removed the `p-table--sortable` that was previously required to enable sorting functionality in the tables.
-Currently any table with correctly used `aria-sort` attributes on column headers can be sorted.
-The `p-table--sortable` class name can be removed from HTML (any relevant JavaScript may need to be updated).

-## Inline images

-We removed the inline images (`p-inline-mages`) component.
-Please use the [logo section component](/docs/patterns/logo-section) instead.

-## Buttons

-The neutral button style provided by `p-button--neutral` is exactly the same as default `p-button` styling, so neutral variant is deprecated and will be removed in future version 3.0 of Vanilla.
-Please use `p-button` instead.

-Buttons will no longer extend to 100% width on smaller screens.

-## Variables

-$grid-margin-width is deprecated, as the grid margins differ at different breakpont.
-Use the values in $grid-margin-widths instead.

 ## Notifications

 The notification child classes have been replaced to support new variants.
 The following class substitutions can be used to support existing functionality: